 VPN software promote user responsibility.
 Short for ‘virtual private network’, VPN is a technology that makes your computer appear that it’s in a different place than in reality.
 Often, companies have their own VPNs set up for employees to access company servers from home.
 Using a personal VPN has the same effects: when using the software, your IP address changes.
 IP addresses are usually assigned geographically, so you can trace an IP address to its user’s current country.
 But a VPN assigns the user a different country’s IP address – which allows Maltese citizens to reach content otherwise blocked to them, so they can have universal internet access.
 This can also help support people shipping or receiving international goods.
 The best VPNs have other major benefits, useful for internet users in Malta.
 VPNs that encrypt data mean that all information online – anything searched, read, entered, or written – is significantly less likely to be hacked.
 Taking this precaution is vital for any responsible internet user.
 Finally, strong VPNs should also promote anonymous surfing, allowing journalists the ability to read, research, and post on any topics, even if it’s sensitive to the government or the Catholic Church.

 Stay safe online using a VPN.
-An industry leader, Hotspot Shield VPN has users in every country, totaling more than 400 million users worldwide.
+An industry leader, Hotspot Shield VPN has users in every country, totaling more than 650 million users worldwide.

 Choose from free or paid access to Hotspot Shield, the best VPN in Malta.